-To be eligible for Continued Recognition, a chapter must provide the above information to the Office of Fraternity & Sorority Life by the second Friday of each semester, or as indicated on the Office of Fraternity & Sorority Life calendar.
+To be eligible for Continued Recognition, a chapter must provide the above information to the Office of Fraternity & Sorority Life as indicated on the Office of Fraternity & Sorority Life calendar.
 Failure to provide this information may result in a review of the organization's recognition status with the University and could result in judicial action.
+A Report of Recognition Compliance (also referred to as "dealbreakers") will be included in the annual accreditation process.